Safeguards Transporter

-A Safeguards Transporter (SGT) is a truck developed for and used by the National Nuclear Security Administration (NNSA), a semi-autonomous affiliate agency of the United States Department of Energy, for the ground transport of nuclear weapons in the contiguous United States.
-SGTs' trailers are known as Safe Secure Trailers (SST).
+A Safeguards Transporter (SGT) is a semi-trailer truck developed by Sandia National Laboratories for use by the United States Department of Energy's National Nuclear Security Administration (NNSA) in the ground transport of nuclear weapons in the contiguous United States.
+SGTs combine modified Peterbilt trucks and custom-built trailers known as Safe Secure Trailers (SST).

 History

 The Safeguards Transporters and Safe Secure Trailers were designed by the Sandia National Laboratories and built on the frame of commercial Peterbilt 18-wheel tractor trailers in about 2000.
 The Safeguards Transporters replaced what was later revealed to have been the first generation of Department of Energy nuclear weapons carriers.

 While the number of Safeguards Transporters in operation is not published, in 2006 the NNSA said it hoped to increase the fleet to 37.

 Sandia was, as of 2016, in the early design process of a new generation of nuclear weapons carriers known as the Mobile Guardian Transporter.